tc39/notes/es8/2018-01/jan-23.md

 DE: why do we need a second symbol?

 JHD: maybe it doesn't, maybe the mechanism doesn't need to be exposed, we can review that in the PR that adds the spec text.
 But it adds a lot of algorithm text to the spec, branches for the different types.
-It's an iterator, do we can't just re-use the algorith in split(), which is fine but we'd like to hear about the intuitiveness of one vs the other
+It's an iterator, do we can't just re-use the algorithm in split(), which is fine but we'd like to hear about the intuitiveness of one vs the other

 Dan?: the second issue subsumes the first one